A Beginner's Guide to Starting a Veggie Garden

 How do I make a veggie garden?

 If you do not have a designated veggie patch yet, making your own can be very rewarding.
-A raised bed is great, as it means you will have drainage, know what sort of soil you are planting into, and you don’t need to bend down as much to tend it, depending on the height.
+Raised beds are great, as it means you will have good drainage and wont need to bend down as much to tend it, depending on the height.
 Look for a space that isn’t near any trees, as tree roots will eventually invade the nutritious soil, making it harder to plant.
 You can create a raised bed out of untreated wood, brick, cement blocks - or buy flatpack ones.
 The sunnier the better, choose a site in full sun.

 The soil that is used is very important.
 We recommend using a weed-free base to get started.
-Add in veggie mix, along with compost.
+Dig in veggie mix, along with Kings Organic Compost.
 Potting mix will dry out too fast, and make sure compost is used sparingly – too much compost can burn seedling roots.
 Mix in sheep pellets or Natures Organic Fertiliser for an additional organic boost.

 What do I need to do to make sure the veggies grow well?

-Regular deep watering and a well balanced fertiliser, suitable for the crop your are growing is very important for all crops.
-Watering in the mornings around the roots is best.
-Watering the foliage will not only fail to provide necessary moisture to the main part of the plant, but it can also cause humidity problems, which can lead to diseases.
+Regular deep watering and a well balanced fertiliser, suitable for the crop your are growing is very important for all vegetables.
+Watering in the mornings deeply into the root zone, avoid wetting the foliage when watering as this will encourage fungal diseases.
 Watering earlier in the morning means the plants have time to absorb the majority of the moisture before it evaporates throughout the day.
 Liquid fertiliser is absorbed more quickly by plants, though does require more energy to disperse than slow-release food.
 Research the plants you are growing, as some (like tomatoes and potatoes) are heavy feeders and need nutrients up to twice a month.
 Or talk to one of our team members instore for the right advice.

 How can I keep insects and birds away from my crops?